nuclio/nuclio/docs/reference/runtimes/python/python-reference.md

 COPY --from=processor /home/nuclio/bin/py*-whl/* /opt/nuclio/whl/
 COPY --from=uhttpc /home/nuclio/bin/uhttpc /usr/local/bin/uhttpc

+# Install pip (if missing) + nuclio python sdk and its dependencies
+# Using "python -m" to ensure the given interpreter has all dependencies installed in cases
+# .. where there is more than one python interpreter and global pip is attached to the other interpreter
 RUN python /opt/nuclio/whl/$(basename /opt/nuclio/whl/pip-*.whl)/pip install pip --no-index --find-links /opt/nuclio/whl \
  && python -m pip install nuclio-sdk msgpack --no-index --find-links /opt/nuclio/whl